krmaffey/Portfolio/final_proj_p3.md

 #### Part 2 can be read in full [here](/final_proj_p2.md)

 ## Part 3: Final Data Narrative
+This was the last part of our project where we brought everything together.
+I prepared a site that has all of my graphics and information, and I also created a truncated version of the presentation so that I could easily present it during the one minute we are allocated in class.

 #### Changes to graphic details and content
 I got several comments from my user research about the graphics themselves, which were useful.
 Apparently the color scheme I chose made it hard to compare different countries, so I chose a new one using [Colorbrewer](https://colorbrewer2.org/) that was more differentiable.
 I also got comments about how some of the axis colors made it hard to read country names, so I updated those.
 Finally, I got some comments on my main graphic that it would be useful to get a comparison with some non-Middle Eastern countries.
 I didn't find a good way to do this on the same graph without it becoming cluttered, so I created two versions of the graph and the user scrolls through them for comparison.